When putting a house up on the market, the question of “how long will it take to sell?” will probably be at the forefront of your mind.

 This can be a difficult question to answer as every house sale is unique and has its own characteristics.

-Nonetheless, to get a better grip on the overall picture, every month Property Solvers analyse the average time to sell houses in England, Wales and Scotland.
+Nonetheless, to get a better grip on the overall picture, every month Property Solvers analyse the average time to sell houses in England, Wales and Scotland through our Speed of Sale Tool.

 The idea is to assess the dates when an estate agent lists the property on the portal to the point at which it is officially marked as sold.